 - Jesse Quinn (grandson of Laughlin)

-- Watson Franklin “Frank” Quinn (great-grandson)
+- Watson Franklin “Frank” Quinn (grandson of Caleb) Timothy Allen Quinn Line

-The Jesse Quinn Family Bible, now in the care of Kim Hasty of Raleigh, offers further continuity.
+The original wooden markers have decayed, but the cemetery remains a vital link to the family’s presence in North Carolina.The Jesse Quinn Family Bible, now in the care of Kim Hasty of Raleigh, offers further continuity.
 Handed down through Minnie Victoria Davis (first wife of Franklin Pugh Quinn), the Bible preserves genealogical data otherwise lost to county courthouse fires and neglected records.
-Its chain of custody reflects decades of preservation by Davis and Marcus descendants.[8]
+Its chain of custody reflects decades of preservation by Davis and Marcus descendants

 Discussion